kangwork/MiniGoogleCloudCollector/README.md

 ## How to Run the Program
+1. Navigate to `src/`.

-1. Execute the main program
+2. Execute the main program.
+    (Note: Make sure you installed all the dependencies in your environment.)

     You can execute the program by simply running:
     ```shell